 I must admit, Valentine’s Day makes me a bit giddy!
-When I see a heart-shaped cake pan or little cherub with a bow and arrow, I can’t resist!
 To celebrate this year’s most romantic holiday, I’ve designed a Valentine’s patterned HTV shirt with Cameo and included a FREE SVG file you can download.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.